ministryofjustice/moj-frontend/docs/components/date-picker.md

 The GOV.UK Design System has a [date input component](https://design-system.service.gov.uk/components/date-input/) and a [pattern for asking users for dates](https://design-system.service.gov.uk/patterns/dates/).

 ## Hint text
-INCLUDE SOMETHING HERE === The date picker default hint text is 17/05/2024.
+ADD SOMETHING HERE === The date picker default hint text is 17/05/2024.
 Always include a full-stop at the end.

-INLUDE SOMETHING HERE === If using hint text that is different from the default date, use a date that is within the context of your service.
+ADD SOMETHING HERE === If using hint text that is different from the default date, use a date that is within the context of your service.
 And, consider using numbers that are visually different to avoid confusion for some users.
 For example, 08/03/2023 can be confusing for some users.

 ## Disabled dates